tw0reck1/ChartView/README.md

 # ChartView
 Android View for displaying charts.
-PieChartView can be adjusted by using custom XML attributes.
-These attributes include border size and color, donut size and reveal animation settings.
+There are two views available at the moment: PieChartView and BarChartView.
+Both of them can be adjusted by using custom XML attributes.
+These attributes include border size and color, reveal animation settings and more.
 ### Usage
 Declaring view in layout:
 ```xml